denizgursoy/gotouch/README.md

 #### Values

-If you want some part of the source code not to be hardcoded, you can define custom values under the `Project Strcuture` .
-The most common cases can be port numbers, service addresses, and some configuration values etc. Gotouch will ask user to change the values if he/she wants.
+If you want some part of the source code not to be hardcoded, you can define custom values under the `Project Strcuture`.
+The most common cases can be port numbers, service addresses, and some configuration values, etc. Gotouch will ask user to change the values if he/she wants.

 ![Edit Values](./.readme/edit-values.png)